West Palm Beach Truck Accident Lawyer

 If you succeed in a negligence claim, you may be able to recover damages for your injuries, including compensation for medical care, lost income, loss of earning capacity, property damage, and pain and suffering.
 Florida requires that you file a personal injury claim within four years from the date of the crash, or you may lose your right to file a suit.

 Truck accidents are high-stakes situations for everyone involved, including the company that owns the vehicle.
 Critical evidence can disappear, including a driver’s records, drug test results, or even the tractor-trailer itself.
 Intentionally destroying, altering, or losing evidence is known as spoliation of evidence.
 A Florida court may sanction a party if it tampers with evidence.
-For example, it may allow a jury to infer that the lost evidence would have adversely affected the spoliator’s position.Fort Lauderdale Accident Lawyers Protecting Your Rights
+For example, it may allow a jury to infer that the lost evidence would have adversely affected the spoliator’s position.West Palm Beach Accident Lawyers Protecting Your Rights